The expected value of sample information calculations for external validation of risk prediction models: EVSI computation algorithms

-In many practical situations our current information \(P(\theta|\mathbf{d})\) may not have a simple mathematical form, but one can still draw a Monte Carlo sample of arbitrary size from its distribution (e.g., via Markov Chain Monte Carlo methods).
-Examples include when \(P(\theta_p)\) is constructed from a meta-analysis of prevalence studies, or \(P(\theta_{se},\theta_{sp})\) from a bivariate meta-analysis of the diagnostic accuracy of the test, giving rise to a joint distribution for \(P(\theta_{se},\theta_{sp})\), potentially conditional on prevalence\textsuperscript{25}.
+In many practical situations our current information \(P(\theta|\mathbf{d})\) may not have a simple mathematical form, but one can still draw a Monte Carlo sample of arbitrary size from its distribution.
+Examples include when \(P(\theta_p)\) is constructed from a meta-analysis of prevalence studies, or \(P(\theta_{se},\theta_{sp})\) from a bivariate meta-analysis of the diagnostic accuracy of the test, giving rise to a joint distribution for \(P(\theta_{se},\theta_{sp})\)\textsuperscript{30}.
+Markov-Chain Monte-Carlo methods can be used to obtain samples from the joint distribution of \(\theta\), even though the mathematical form of the joint density might be intractable (an example is the case studies in Wynants et al\textsuperscript{21}).